Topological vertex formalism with O5-plane

 \section{Introduction}

-The topological string partition function has played an important role in finding the BPS spectrum (e.g., Nekrasov partition function) of the supersymmetric gauge theories with eight supercharges.
+The topological string partition function has played an important role in finding the Bogomol'nyi–Prasad–Sommerfield (BPS) spectrum (e.g., Nekrasov partition function) of the supersymmetric gauge theories with eight supercharges.
 Given a generic toric Calabi-Yau geometry, the partition function can be systematically computed based on topological vertex formalism \cite{Aganagic:2003db, Iqbal:2007ii, Awata:2008ed}.
 The correspondence \cite{Leung:1997tw} between the toric diagram and the $(p,q)$ 5-brane web diagram allows one to implement the formalism on a $(p,q)$ 5-brane web.
-Recently, a generalized version of 5-brane web diagram, corresponding to non-toric Calabi-Yau geometry, was introduced in \cite{Benini:2009gi}, and it has been proposed \cite{Hayashi:2013qwa, Hayashi:2014wfa, Hayashi:2015xla} that topological vertex formalism is applicable even for such non-toric cases simply by tuning K\"ahler parameters in a proper way \cite{Dimofte:2010tz, Taki:2010bj, Aganagic:2011sg, Aganagic:2012hs}.
+Recently, a generalized version of the 5-brane web diagram, corresponding to nontoric Calabi-Yau geometry, was introduced in \cite{Benini:2009gi}, and it has been proposed \cite{Hayashi:2013qwa, Hayashi:2014wfa, Hayashi:2015xla} that topological vertex formalism is applicable even for such nontoric cases simply by tuning K\"ahler parameters in a proper way \cite{Dimofte:2010tz, Taki:2010bj, Aganagic:2011sg, Aganagic:2012hs}.